naughtyship/confluent-kafka-streams-application/deployment-on-minikube.md

-# Deploying the App on local machine
+# Deploying the App on Minikube
 ## Prerequisites
 - **Java Development Kit (JDK)**: Ensure you have JDK installed to build the Maven project.
 - **Maven**: Ensure Maven is installed to build the JAR file.